[email protected]

 Cart Abandonment Email

 Many times, the abandonment email mixes with an incentive or special offer.
-These tactics, such as offering a discount never offered during the initial shopping experience, can be a surefire way to get positive results.
+These tactics, such as offering a discount never provided during the initial shopping experience, can be a surefire way to get positive results.

 Re-Engagement Email Marketing Campaign